opensearch-project/documentation-website/_dashboards/visualize/geojson-regionmaps.md

 For air gapped environments, OpenSearch Dashboards provides a self-host maps server.
 For more information, see [Using the self-host maps server]({{site.url}}{{site.baseurl}}/dashboards/selfhost-maps-server/)

-While you can't configure a server to support user-defined vector map layers, you, however, can configure your own GeoJSON file and upload it for this purpose.
+While you can't configure a server to support user-defined vector map layers, you can configure your own GeoJSON file and upload it for this purpose.
 {: .note}

 ## Customizing vector maps with GeoJSON